prrvchr/jdbcDriverOOo/README.md

 ### What has been done for version 1.3.3:

-- Modification of the handling of the `JavaDriverClassPath` connection parameter.
+- [Modification of the handling][111] of the `JavaDriverClassPath` connection parameter.
 This parameter can now designate a directory and in this case all contained jar files will be added to the `Java ClassPath`.
-This allows dynamic loading of JDBC drivers requiring multiple archives (ie: Derby and Jaybird).
+This allows dynamic loading of JDBC drivers requiring multiple archives (ie: Derby and Jaybird embedded).
+- Resumed part of the implementation of `javax.sql.rowset.CachedRowSet` in ResultSet [sdbcx.RowSetSuper][112] in order to simulate the type `TYPE_SCROLL_SENSITIVE` from ResultSet of type `TYPE_FORWARD_ONLY`.
+This allows LibreOffice Base to use bookmarks (ie: the UNO interface [XRowLocate][104]) which allow positioned insertions, updates and deletions and therefore, for databases supporting it, the possibility of edit tables containing no primary key.
+This implementation progressively loading the entire ResultSet data into memory can result in a memory overflow.
+Implementing paging will eliminate this risk.
+- Added MySQL Connector/J version 8.4.0 driver.
+This driver does not seem to work correctly, quite surprising errors appear...
+I leave it in place in case people are ready to participate in its integration?
+Use with caution.
+- Following the request from [PeterSchmidt23][113] addition of the driver [Trino][114] version 448.
+Not knowing Trino, which also looks amazing, no integration has yet been carried out.
+Use with caution.
+- The implementation of `CachedRowSet` seems to have solved the problem of inserting cells from Calc, see [issue #7][115].
+- Many corrections and improvements...

 ### What remains to be done for version 1.3.3: